OpenTails/CRUMPET-Android/README.md

 The app will send a text string to the tail to the right characteristic.
 And there are 11 built in moves u can call up immediately.

+*YOU CANNOT USE THE TAIL WHILE IT IS BEING POWERED BY THE POWER ADAPTOR*

 ## BUILT IN MOVES

 ### TAIL MOVES AND DURATION